John Crabtree (businessman): Honours and awards

-Crabtree was appointed Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours for services to SENSE.
-He holds honorary doctorates from both the University of Birmingham and Birmingham City University.
+Crabtree was appointed an Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours for services to SENSE.
+He holds honorary doctorates from the University of Birmingham, Birmingham City University and Aston University.
 He was voted "Lawyer of the Year" in the 2003 Legal Business Awards.
 In 2012, he was given a lifetime achievement award in the Birmingham Post Business Awards.
-He was knighted in the 2023 New Year Honours for services to sport and to the community in the West Midlands.
+He was made a Knight Bachelor in the 2023 New Year Honours for services to sport and to the community in the West Midlands.
+In the 2024 King's Birthday Honours, he was appointed Commander of the Royal Victorian Order (CVO).

 Personal life

 Crabtree and his wife, Diana, live in Crowle, Worcestershire.
 He is father to three daughters and three sons.